When it comes to books, I’m an easy crowd.

-But not everyone is as easy to please, and when I’m asked for book recommendations I often find myself making lightening-fast calculations: are you the kind of person who likes beach reads or brainy Virago classics?
+But not everyone is as easy to please, and when I’m asked for book recommendations I often find myself making a quick calculation: are you the kind of person who likes beach reads or brainy Virago classics?
 Will you be offended if I suggest a crime novel or actually, deeply upset and offended if I recommend a book that’s truly confronting (Hello, We Need To Talk About Kevin and A Little Life)

 Thank goodness, then, for those books that you can recommend to anyone – the failsafe reads that are virtually guaranteed to please girlfriends and grandmas alike, the books that you can comfortably suggest to anyone who asks.

 We asked six writers, editors and keen readers to share the one “crowdpleaser” book they’d recommend to anyone.
 Here’s what they said:

 The Glad Shout, Alice Robinson – Clementine Ford, author, commentator

 “Lately, I have been urging everyone to read Alice Robinson’s ‘The Glad Shout’.
 It’s part dystopian warning, part exploration of motherhood as a matter of survival.
 Just astonishing!”